Thank you for your generous support of Ghost Fishing UK

 In addition, the divers breathing gas costs can be anywhere between £24 and £100 depending on the depth of the dive.

-In the main, divers cover all their other expenses themselves, many travelling the length of the country.
+In the main, divers cover all their other expenses themselves, many traveling the length of the country.

 The money you have kindly donated ensures this vital work continues.